Simon & Schuster: Expansion

 In the 1950s and 1960s, many publishers including Simon & Schuster turned toward educational publishing due to the baby boom market.
 Pocket Books focused on paperbacks for the educational market instead of textbooks and started the Washington Square Press imprint in 1959.
-By 1964 it had published over 200 titles and was expected to put out another 400 by the end of that year.
+By 1964, it had published more than 200 titles and was expected to put out another 400 by the end of that year.
 Books published under the imprint included classic reprints such as Lorna Doone, Ivanhoe, Tom Sawyer, Huckleberry Finn, and Robinson Crusoe.
 In 1967, Simon & Schuster acquired Monarch Press Publishing, Inc., along with its extensive line of college and high school study guides published.

 In 1960, Richard Simon died of a heart attack; six years later, Max Schuster retired and sold his half of Simon & Schuster to Leon Shimkin.
 Shimkin then merged Simon & Schuster with Pocket Books under the name of Simon & Schuster.
 In 1968, editor-in-chief Robert Gottlieb, who worked at Simon & Schuster since 1955 and edited several bestsellers including Joseph Heller's Catch-22, left abruptly to work at competitor Knopf, taking other influential S&S employees, Nina Bourne, and Tony Schulte.

 Simon & Schuster was acquired by Gulf+Western in an 8-for-1 stock swap on January 28, 1975.
-Four years later in 1979, Richard Snyder was named CEO of the company.
-Over the next several years he would help grow the company substantially.
+Four years later, in 1979, Richard Snyder was named CEO of the company.
+Over the next several years he would help the company to grow substantially.